FailAcademy/learning/web-dev-foundation/_slides/04-jquery/02-html-forms-slides.md

 ## Everyday Uses for Forms

 Forms that you typically see include ones that ask for your mailing information, like an order forms, or ask for your opinions, like surveys.
 There are many uses for forms especially in online commerce and retail transactions and online banking.

+We think about how we use different forms to `GET` information and `POST` information.
 ---
 ### How Often Do You Google Everyday?

-Forms like Google allow us to **GET** information from a database.
+Forms like Google allow us to **GET** information from a large search database.
 .inline-images[![Google Search box](../../public/img/slide-assets/google-search-box.png)]

 ---
 ### How Often Do You Buy or Pay for Something Online?
-Checkout forms allow you input your information & payment information for a company to process your order.
+Checkout forms allow you input your contact & payment information.
+This **POST** method is what allows a company to process your order once it has received the form information.

 .inline-images[![Sample Online Shipping Form](../../public/img/slide-assets/sample_shipping_address_form.jpg)]